With escape of El Chapo’s son, Mexico suffers a stunning defeat

 Reports swirled that after the capture of the younger Guzmán, his cartel mounted a fierce assault to win his freedom and prevent his extradition to the United States.
 But the government remained silent, asking citizens to stay indoors and avoid being in the street throughout most of the day.

 Later, it clarified, at least partially, saying a patrol had stumbled on Guzmán, but had suspended the operation when it became outnumbered and outgunned by enemy fighters.
-Then the truth came out, pried loose by local media.
+The next morning the truth came out, pried loose by local media.
 The patrol was actually a planned operation to capture Guzmán and extradite him to the United States, the government acknowledged Friday.

 The armed forces managed to detain him, but they were forced to let him go after eight of their members were taken by force and held hostage, the government said.
 Surrounded by enemies, with no clear plan for backup on ground or in the air, and no clear exit strategy, the soldiers relented and gave Guzmán back.